pymupdf/PyMuPDF-Optional-Material/docs/algebra.rst

 ======================================
 Instances of classes :ref:`Point`, :ref:`IRect`, :ref:`Rect` and :ref:`Matrix` are collectively also called "geometry" objects.

+They all are special cases of Python sequences, see :ref:`SequenceTypes` for more background.

 We have defined operators for these classes that allow dealing with them (almost) like ordinary numbers in terms of addition, subtraction, multiplication, division, and some others.

 This chapter is a synopsis of what is possible.